algorandfoundation/beaker/README.md

 from beaker import *

 class MySickApp(Application):
+    # Mark it final to signal that we shouldnt change the python class variable
     counter: Final[GlobalStateValue] = GlobalStateValue(
         stack_type=TealType.uint64,
         descr="A counter meant to show use of application state",
         # key=Bytes("counter"), specify a key to override the field name
         # default=Int(5), specify a default value to initialize the state value to
-        # static=True, flag as a value that should not change
+        # static=True, flag as a value that should not change once set
     )

     @Bare.create